3coma3/btrfs-backup/MANUAL.md

 This can hardcode the configuration file to use.
 It can be a full path, a relative path or a "naked file name", without path information, to be searched as described above.

-The `-c` option overrides this variable
+The `--config` option overrides this variable

 `destination`

 This is an (absolute) path to a btrfs subvolume.
 The script will attempt to create it if it doesn't exist.
-Note that by default this location is omitted from backups, although this can be overridden with an rsync filter rule consisting of a ! (bang) character, ie, the List Clearing Filter Rule.
+Note that by default this location is omitted from backups, although this can be overridden with an rsync filter rule consisting of a ! (bang) character, ie, the [List Clearing Filter Rule](https://man7.org/linux/man-pages/man1/rsync.1.html#LIST-CLEARING_FILTER_RULE).

 `sources`